Orbital Debris in Earth Orbit: Operations, Stability, Control, and Market Formation: Conclusions

 In programmatic terms, the resulting control stack is sequential rather than simultaneous.
 The first priority is to drive $p_{\rm disp}$ upward for all new missions in crowded shells.
 The second is to reduce the operational inflation associated with $C_b$ in the high-risk conjunction tail through targeted sensing, covariance realism, and standardized coordination.
 The third is to reduce the inherited stock $\Pi_k$ of inactive intact mass through selective \JCA or \ADR.
 This ordering matters because each layer improves the cost-effectiveness of the next.

-The present framework is intended for intervention ranking, operational interpretation, and institutional design; it is not a substitute for calibrated full-fidelity evolutionary environment models such as LEGEND \cite{LEGENDNASA}.
-A further purpose of this framework is to help define investable and contractable debris-control services by linking physical hazard reduction to measurable performance variables, identifiable customers, and plausible incentive mechanisms.
-The novelty of our framework is not a new calibrated debris-environment simulator, but a unified reduced-order architecture that links operator burden, shell instability, intervention ranking, public implementation, and market formation.
+The present framework is comparative rather than predictive.
+It is intended for intervention ranking, engineering interpretation, and institutional design; it is not a substitute for calibrated full-fidelity evolutionary environment models such as LEGEND.
+Its specific contribution is the mapping from three reduced-order control quantities---$(1-p_{\rm disp})\tau_k$ for newly launched missions, $\sqrt{\det C_b}$ for the high-risk conjunction tail, and $\Pi_k$ for inactive high-mass legacy objects---to implementation variables that are observable, auditable, and contractible.

-The practical value of the framework is that it converts orbital-debris control into an architecture of measurable quantities, target-selection rules, and contractable products.
-In that sense, the paper is intended not only to rank interventions, but also to support procurement design and the emergence of durable debris-service markets.

-A market for orbital-debris mitigation and removal will not emerge as a single unified sector.
-It must be built in layers.
-The first layer is a compliance market for new-mission mitigation, where operators internalize disposal obligations through standards, bonds, and auditable disclosure.
-The second is a hybrid service market for prepared end-of-life servicing and premium \SSA/\STM, where customers are identifiable and performance is contractable.
-The third is a public-anchor market for unprepared legacy remediation, where the product is verified reduction in hazard stock rather than mass removed.
-Market formation therefore depends on measurable outcome variables, standard interfaces, legal consent pathways, trusted verification, and durable anchor demand.
+Those implementation variables are verified disposal, verified reduction in ambiguous high-risk conjunctions, and verified reduction in residual hazard stock.
+They should define reporting requirements, procurement specifications, payment clauses, and allocation of responsibility.
+The corresponding institutional allocation is asymmetric: operators should internalize mission-generated risk through reliable disposal and passivation; governments and multilateral consortia should finance common-good \SSA/\STM and initial remediation of the legacy stock; and prepared end-of-life servicing should be procured directly by operators where interfaces and consent are already defined.
+The metric of success is not the number of objects removed or the number of remediation missions flown, but verified reduction in time-integrated environmental hazard in the shells and object classes that dominate long-horizon instability.

 Taken together, the analysis reduces near-term orbital sustainability to three operational imperatives.
 First, new missions must cease adding persistent dead mass to congested shells, which means disposal in less than 5 years should be treated as a floor rather than an aspirational target.
 Second, the operational burden of the current environment should be attacked through targeted reduction of encounter-state uncertainty rather than through pursuit of perfect custody of every object.
 Third, the long-horizon instability of the environment requires selective intervention on the relatively small stock of inactive high-mass objects that dominates future fragment production.
 The efficient institutional allocation is therefore asymmetric: operators should internalize mission-generated risk through reliable disposal and passivation; governments and multilateral consortia should finance common-good \SSA/\STM and first-wave remediation of the legacy stock; and prepared end-of-life servicing should evolve into a hybrid commercial market.
 The metric of success is not the number of objects removed, but verified reduction in time-integrated environmental hazard.